kirmar/delaysay/README.md

 In your IAM console, attach a new policy to your function's role that allows the action "lambda:InvokeFunction" on its own ARN.

+Put the Lambda function's name or entire ARN in a variable called "parser_lambda_name" in delaysay/delaysay_parser_lambda_function_info.py

 ## Configure Slack App